Skip to main content

 Yes, mold exposure in damp Philadelphia rowhomes can cause brain fog through inflammation and histamine release.
 If your basement is musty or you feel worse at home than away, a professional inspection is reasonable.
 We address indoor air alongside the metabolic workup.

-Yes, ADHD in adults can look like brain fog, especially in high-performing patients who never received a diagnosis as kids.
+Yes, ADHD in adults can look like brain fog, particularly in driven patients who never received a diagnosis as kids.
 The pattern is different from metabolic fog (lifelong vs. recent change).
 We screen with structured tools and refer to neuropsychology when appropriate.

 A CGM alone helps when you actually use the data.
 Wearing one for 14 days and seeing how a Wawa hoagie crashes your afternoon focus is often a wake-up call.
 The behavior change after a CGM trial is usually where the cognitive benefit comes from.